smarter-travel-media/warthog/doc/source/design.rst

 -------------

-The main interfaces of the Warthog library (:class:`warthog.client.WarthogClient`, :class:`warthog.client.CommandFactory`, and assorted classes in :mod:`warthog.core`) are thread safe.
+The main interfaces of the Warthog library (:class:`warthog.client.WarthogClient`, :class:`warthog.client.CommandFactory`, and assorted classes in :mod:`warthog.config`) are thread safe.
 Each class will also include a comment in the doc string that indicates if it is thread safe.
 The Warthog library makes use of Requests_ (for making HTTP and HTTPS calls to the load balancer API) which is also thread safe.